ItzSmudge/SysEng_coursework/README.md

 ## SysML diagrams

 All diagrams are in `sysml/team3_pendulum.mdzip`.
-Open this file in [Cameo Magic (No Magic)](https://www.nomagic.com/products/cameo-systems-modeler) to view and edit them.
+Open this file in CATIA Magic to view and edit them.

 The project contains six diagrams: